rabbitmq/rabbitmq-perf-html/README.md

   per second.
 Defaults to `0.0f`
 - consumer-rate-limit: limit number of messages a consumer will consume per second.
 Defaults to 0.0f
-- producer-count: how many producers to run for the benchmark.
+- producer-count: number of producers to run for the benchmark.
 Defaults to 1
-- consumer-count: how many consumers to run for the benchmark.
+- consumer-count: number of consumers to run for the benchmark.
 Defaults to 1
-- producer-tx-size: how many messages to send before committing the transaction.
+- producer-tx-size: number of messages to send before committing the transaction.
 Defaults to 0, i.e.: no transactions
-- consumer-tx-size: how many messages to consume before committing the transaction.
+- consumer-tx-size: number of messages to consume before committing the transaction.
 Defaults to 0, i.e.: no transactions
-- confirm: whether to wait for publisher confirms during the benchmark.
+- confirm: specifies whether to wait for publisher confirms during the benchmark.
 Defaults to -1.
 Any number >= 0 will make the benchmarks to use confirms.
-- auto-ack: whether the benchmarks should auto-ack messages.
+- auto-ack: specifies whether the benchmarks should auto-ack messages.
 Defaults to `false`.
-- multi-ack-every: whether to send a multi-ack every X seconds.
+- multi-ack-every: specifies whether to send a multi-ack every X seconds.
 Defaults to `0`.
 - channel-prefetch: sets the per-channel prefetch.
 Defaults to `0`.
 - consumer-prefetch: sets the prefetch consumers.
 Defaults to `0`.
 - min-msg-size: the size in bytes of the messages to be published.
 Defaults to `0`.
-- time-limit: for how long the benchmark should be run.
+- time-limit: specifies how long the benchmark should be run.
+Defaults to`0`.
+- producer-msg-count: number of messages to be published by the producers.
    Defaults to `0`.
-- producer-msg-count: how many messages should the producers publish.
+- consumer-msg-count: number of messages to be consumed by the consumer.
 Defaults to `0`.
-- consumer-msg-count: how many messages should the consumer consume.
-Defaults to `0`.
 - msg-count: single flag to set the previous two counts to the same value.
-- flags: flags to pass to the Producer, like `"mandatory"`, or `"persistent"`.
+- flags: flags to pass to the producer, like `"mandatory"`, or `"persistent"`.
 Defaults to an empty list.
-- predeclared: tells the benchmark tool if the exchange/queue name provided already exist in the broker.
+- predeclared: tells the benchmark tool if the exchange/queue name provided already exists in the broker.
 Defaults to `false`.

 ## Note for Chrome Users ##